JuliaLang/PrecompileTools.jl/docs/src/invalidations.md

 only for poorly-inferred code.
 With our example of `numchildren` and `total_children` above, the invalidations were necessary because `list` was a `Vector{Any}`, meaning that the elements might be of `Any` type and therefore Julia can't predict in advance which method(s) of `numchildren` would be applicable.
-Were one to create `list` as, say, `list = Union{BinaryNode,TrinaryNode}[]` (where `TrinaryNode` is some other kind of object with children), Julia would know much more about the types of the objects it applies `numchildren` to: yet another new method like `numchildren(::ArbitraryNode)` would not trigger invalidations of code that was run on a `list::Vector{Union{BinaryNode,TrinaryNode}}`.
+Were one to create `list` as, say, `list = Union{BinaryNode,TrinaryNode}[]` (where `TrinaryNode` is some other kind of object with children), Julia would know much more about the types of the objects to which it applies `numchildren`: defining yet another new method like `numchildren(::ArbitraryNode)` would not trigger invalidations of code that was compiled for a `list::Vector{Union{BinaryNode,TrinaryNode}}`.